 Great product photography is similar to a great dating profile.
 The best photos to upload will capture all the good sides…

-… and because every side is its good side, you’ll want to make sure to capture the product at different angles.
+… and because every side is its good side, you’ll want to make sure to capture the product from different angles.

 The pictures you upload should give others an accurate idea of what it looks like in real life.
 You wouldn’t want to receive an item in the mail that looks drastically different than was promised, would you?

 Taking honest and accurate shots of your product will keep your return rate down and help your account stay in Amazon’s good graces.

 Focus & Lighting

 Like in a dating profile, group photos should be used sparingly.
 Sure, you want to show off how many friends (or in this case, products in a line) you have, but you don’t want to draw attention away from the item or confuse the user.
 Keep the focus on one thing.